A

 spans of time, the two groups would have merged through intermarriage,

 resulting in the Saami.
-The modern Saami clearly reflect
+The modern Saami clearly reflect their

 mixed origins.
 On the one hand they maintain reindeer-management